TechLabCommunity/AFArray/README.md

   String s = collection.implode(' ', collection);//"Now I want to join"
 ```

-**Note:** AFAString corrisponding to AFArray<String>, but it has explode and implode method.
+**Note:** AFAString corrisponding to AFArray&lt;String&gt;, but it has explode and implode method.
-Actually, AFAInt is equivalent to AFArray<int>, in the same way AFALong is like AFArray<long> and so on.
+Actually, AFAInt is equivalent to AFArray&lt;int&gt;, in the same way AFALong is like AFArray&lt;long&gt; and so on.